 parameters.
 When accounting is enabled and a job exceeds its configured memory

-limits, it will be canceled in order to prevent it from adversely effecting
+limits, it will be canceled in order to prevent it from adversely affecting

 other jobs sharing the same resources.

 NOTE: Unless PreemptMode=SUSPEND,GANG these memory management parameters are not critical.